Skip to main content

 Grow your super with extra contributions

 You can grow your super by making extra payments yourself.
-Even small amounts add up over time, and voluntary contributions can reduce the amount of tax you pay.
+Even small amounts can add up over time.
+Extra voluntary contributions may also reduce the income tax you pay.

 Pre-tax super contributions: salary sacrifice

-You can ask your employer to pay part of your pre-tax pay into your super account.
-This is known as a salary sacrifice or salary packaging.
+You can ask your employer to pay part of your pre-tax pay into your super.
+This is known as salary sacrifice or salary packaging.

 Make after-tax super contributions